Serge Ibaka: Personal life

-Ibaka speaks four languages: Lingala, French, English and Spanish.
+Ibaka speaks four languages: Lingala, French, English, and Spanish.

-Ibaka is a chef, and on his YouTube series, “How Hungry Are You”, Ibaka, who refers to himself as Mafuzzy Chef, has served numerous delicacies to his teammates, including beef penis to Kawhi Leonard and lamb brain to the Raptors bench players.
+Ibaka is a chef, and on his YouTube series How Hungry Are You?, Ibaka, who refers to himself as Mafuzzy Chef, has served numerous delicacies to his teammates, including beef penis to Kawhi Leonard and lamb brain to the Raptors bench players.
+Having experienced hunger and poverty during his childhood, Ibaka has also sponsored drop-in meal programs in Toronto through his Serge Ibaka Foundation.

 Ibaka is known for his sophisticated fashion.
-In 2019, he was named to Vanity Fairs Best Dressed List.
-Ibaka refers to his sartorial efforts as “Art”.
+In 2019, Ibaka was named to Vanity Fairs Best Dressed List.
+He refers to his sartorial efforts as “Art”.

-Ibaka has a daughter who was born shortly after he left the Republic of the Congo when he was still a teenager.
+Ibaka has a daughter who was born shortly after he left the Republic of the Congo when Ibaka was still a teenager.
 She was raised by her mother and Ibaka's father, with neither Ibaka nor his daughter knowing of each other until she was three years old.
 They met for the first time when she was five years old.
+Ranie's mother conveyed the news to Desire, Ibaka's father, who chose to keep it a secret.
+Desire believed that if Ibaka were aware of his child at home, he might not have continued his basketball career.

 Ibaka's younger brother, Igor, is a former NCAA basketball player for the Oklahoma State Cowboys.

 On 3 April 2017, Ibaka was announced as the newest member elected to the board of directors of the National Basketball Players Association (NBPA) Foundation, the charitable arm of the NBPA which provides strategic funding and support for players' community engagement initiatives worldwide.

-Ibaka is related to Romanian actor and TV host Cabral Ibacka.RelationshipsIbaka has been in relationships with Angela Simmons (2017–2018), Keri Hilson (2012–2016) and Hedisa Visapa (2011).
+Ibaka is related to Romanian actor and TV host Cabral Ibacka.